 DO NOT REPORT OUTAGES TO SOCIAL MEDIA

 Or do, if you must, but only after calling or logging in to Smart Hub.
 We don’t check social media for outage reports.
-Social channels like Facebook and Nextdoor are used to post outage updates on Facebook and Twitter.
+Social channels like Facebook and Nextdoor are used to post outage updates and utility information only.
 Do not use Facebook Messenger to report urgent requests or emergency situations, we cannot guarantee an immediate response.

 REPORT OUTAGES WITH THE SMART HUB APP